MicrosoftDocs/win32/desktop-src/NetMon2/pf-handoffentry.md

 ---
-Description: 'The PF\_HANDOFFENTRY structure defines a protocol that Network Monitor adds to the handoff set of a parser.' ms.assetid: 'c26bee6e-7dbf-4994-a0a7-a280cf4838be'
+Description: The PF\_HANDOFFENTRY structure defines a protocol that Network Monitor adds to the handoff set of a parser. ms.assetid: c26bee6e-7dbf-4994-a0a7-a280cf4838be
-title: 'PF\_HANDOFFENTRY structure'
+title: PF\_HANDOFFENTRY structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PF\_HANDOFFENTRY structure